wjh18/pyspeedinsights/README.md

 The format of the Lighthouse results output.

-**`json` (default)** - Output the raw JSON response from the API to your working directory (single pages only).
+* `json` (default): Output the raw JSON response from the API to your working directory (single pages only).
 You can add a `-f json` argument explicitly or leave it out to simply default to JSON output.

-**`excel`** - Write color-coded Lighthouse audits and (optionally) metrics to an Excel sheet (analyze the single `url` only).
+* `excel`: Write color-coded Lighthouse audits and (optionally) metrics to an Excel sheet (analyze the single `url` only).

-`sitemap` - Specify a sitemap file to parse and output your full site's color-coded Lighthouse audits and (optionally) metrics to an Excel sheet.
+* `sitemap`: Specify a sitemap (or index) file to parse and output your full site's color-coded Lighthouse audits and (optionally) metrics to an Excel sheet.
 When using this option, the `url` argument above needs to be a direct link to your XML sitemap.
 Please see [sitemaps](#sitemap-support) for more info.

 Example: